arenaxr/arena-docs/content/overview/3d-modeling.md

 **3D Modeling**

-For this part of the lab, you will begin using a 3D Modeling called [<u>Blender</u>](https://www.blender.org/), a software that is commonly used by 3D graphics artists to create animated films (see [<u>CHARGE</u>](https://www.youtube.com/watch?v=UXqq0ZvbOnk) and
+For this part of the tutorial, you will begin using a 3D Modeling called [<u>Blender</u>](https://www.blender.org/), a software that is commonly used by 3D graphics artists to create animated films (see [<u>CHARGE</u>](https://www.youtube.com/watch?v=UXqq0ZvbOnk) and